 If cover is held inside super, we'll pay the benefit under that cover type to the trustee of your super fund.
+We will not pay a benefit unless the trustee is able to immediately release that benefit pursuant to a super condition of release.
 Whether the trustee can release the benefit to you will depend on the super fund's trust deed and super law, including whether you meet the required super condition of release.